Intrinsically Correct Algorithms and Recursive Coalgebras: Introduction

 Many recursive algorithms besides Quicksort can be presented diagrammatically in this style~\cite{CaprettaUV06,jeanninWellfoundedCoalgebrasRevisited2017}.
-The coalgebra $c$ underlying a recursive algorithm is called \emph{recursive} if, for each algebra $a$, there is a \emph{unique} morphism $h$ making diagram \eqref{eq:rec-coalgebra} commute.
-For instance, the Quicksort coalgebra $c\colon \Int^*\to 1 + \Int^* \times \Int \times \Int^*$ is recursive.
+The coalgebra $c$ underlying a recursive algorithm is called \emph{recursive} if, for each algebra $a$, there is a \emph{unique} morphism $h$ making diagram \eqref{eq:rec-coalgebra} commute, i.e.\ \(\forall (a \colon FA \to A).\, \exists ! (h \colon C \to A).\, h = a \cdot Fh \cdot c\).
+For instance, the Quicksort coalgebra $c\colon Z^*\to 1 + Z^* \times Z \times Z^*$ is recursive.
+We provide a proof of this using existing techniques (\autoref{prop:sort-recursive}), as well as using our novel criterion (\autoref{ex:quicksort-well-founded}).
 Recursivity of a coalgebra $c$ guarantees that every recursive algorithm whose recursive branching is specified by $c$ terminates on every input and thus computes a total map, no matter what exactly the algebraic part $a$ of the algorithm does.

 The (co)algebraic analysis of Quicksort can be augmented to also prove the \emph{correctness} of the algorithm.
-Following \citet{AlexandruCRW25}, the key observation is that diagram \eqref{eq:sort-qs} lifts from the category $\Set$ of sets to the category $\Set/\B \Int$ of $\B\Int$-indexed families of sets, where $\B \Int$ is the set of finite multisets (bags) of integers.
-This entails that the map $\sort\colon \Int^*\to \Int^*$ computed by Quicksort preserves the multiset of elements of the input list $w$, so $\sort(w)$ is indeed the sorted permutation of~$w$.
-This is an instance of \emph{intrinsic} correctness: the correctness of the map $\sort$ follows immediately from its type, i.e.\ the fact that it is a morphism in $\Set/\B\Int$ (cf.\ \autoref{sec:quicksort-correctness}). \citet{AlexandruCRW25} have shown that this principle extends from Quicksort to many other recursive sorting algorithms and provide an effective and uniform approach to verifying their correctness in Cubical Agda~\cite{vezzosiCubicalAgdaDependently2019}.
+Following \citet{AlexandruCRW25}, the key observation is that diagram \eqref{eq:sort-qs} lifts from the category $\Set$ of sets to the category $\Set/\B Z$ of $\B Z$-indexed families of sets, where $\B Z$ is the set of finite multisets (bags) of integers.
+This entails that the map $\sort\colon Z^*\to Z^*$ computed by Quicksort preserves the multiset of elements of the input list $w$, so $\sort(w)$ is a permutation of~$w$.
+The multiset index also allows expressing that the partition of elements around the pivot is indeed \emph{ordered}.
+This means that the final list, obtained by collapsing a call tree equivalent to a binary search tree, is likewise ordered.
+This is an instance of \emph{intrinsic} correctness: the correctness of the map $\sort$ follows immediately from its type, i.e.\ the fact that it is a morphism in $\Set/\B Z$ (cf.\ \autoref{sec:quicksort-correctness}). \citet{AlexandruCRW25} have shown that this principle extends from Quicksort to many other recursive sorting algorithms and provide an effective and uniform approach to verifying their correctness in Cubical Agda~\cite{vezzosiCubicalAgdaDependently2019}.